frucelee/sc-eQTL_leukemia/README.md

 # sceQTL_leukemia
-Code for "Single-cell expression quantitative trait loci mapping identifies cell type-specific genetic regulation of patients with leukemia in lymph nodes"
+This repository contains all the R and shell scripts used for the analysis "Single-cell expression quantitative trait loci mapping identifies cell type-specific genetic regulation of patients with leukemia in lymph nodes".

+Publication DOI: TBD

+Contact: Shifang Li, Immunology-Vaccinology, Faculty of Veterinary Medicine, ULg. email: fruceslee@gmail.com